BozoDel/LocJam-2014-Okapi-Filter/README.md

 # Limitations

-In the original .csv file, column A can provide useful tips about the functionality of the text in columns B and C. I tried to make it show in OmegaT (my CAT tool of choice) as a segment ID or comment/note, but it didn't work.
-You can always check the original file, but it would be nice to have it show in the CAT tool. ~~I'm still trying to make it work, though~~ It's actually a feature currently not implemented, [but it will probably be fixed](https://groups.yahoo.com/neo/groups/OmegaT/conversations/messages/32122).
+~~In the original .csv file, column A can provide useful tips about the functionality of the text in columns B and C. I tried to make it show in OmegaT (my CAT tool of choice) as a segment ID or comment/note, but it didn't work.
+You can always check the original file, but it would be nice to have it show in the CAT tool.
+I'm still trying to make it work, though.
+It's actually a feature currently not implemented, but it will probably be fixed.~~

+UPDATE: The String ID isn't shown in the Standard version of OmegaT, but in the Latest version it shows up under Comments, so I put it back in the filter.
+There's no side effect of using it with the Standard version.
+Let me know how it works with other CAT tools.